ml4oncology/make-clinical-dataset/README.md

 python epr/scripts/csv_to_parquet.py
 # build out the features from each dataset
 python epr/scripts/build.py
-# unify the features into a central dataset
+# unify the features and targets into a central dataset
 python epr/scripts/unify.py [OPTIONAL args]
 ```